-Are you new to digital marketing?
-If so, you’re probably sitting there, trying to educate yourself, but are confused with all the terms thrown about like “KPI” and “CTR.”
-The digital marketing world is full of terms and acronyms like this.
-It can be a little overwhelming at first and seem like you are trying to read some sort of special code.
-We’re here to help you decipher that “code” and put it into your terms.
+Is digital marketing new to you?
+You’re probably sitting there, trying to educate yourself, but are confused by all the terms thrown about like “KPI” and “CTR.”
+The world of digital marketing is rich with terms like these.
+Initially, it can appear as if you’re trying to read a mysterious code.
+Our team is here to help you interpret that “code” in your own way.

-Digital marketing is an umbrella term used to describe any type of online marketing, including search engine optimization (SEO – there’s your first term!), social media marketing, and email marketing.
+The term digital marketing refers to any kind of marketing done online, including search engine optimization (SEO – there’s your first!), email marketing, and social media marketing.

 SEO – Search Engine Optimization

-The first term you need to know about is SEO.
-Search engine optimization or SEO is the organic way to move your site up in search engine rankings.
-There are many moving parts to SEO, such as selecting target keywords you want your company to rank for, optimizing your pages with those keywords, writing blogs, and gaining backlinks.
+Search engine optimization, or SEO, is how to get your site to the top of search engines.
+A lot is put into SEO, including selecting the keywords you want your company to rank for, optimizing your pages for those keywords, writing blogs, and obtaining backlinks.